lgigek/pygame-snake/README.md

 ## TO-DOs
 There are some TO-DOs, related to the game features:
-- prevent snake change position to opposite direction (from right to left);
 - collisions that may cause game over (snake head with other body parts and screen's boundaries);

 And others related to improve code architecture (comments, methods, modules, etc).